-NAIF’s record to date includes partnering with projects in a broad range of industry sectors in the northern Australia economy, including (however not necessarily limited to) resources, energy, transport, agriculture and aquaculture, education, healthcare, tourism and social infrastructure.
+NAIF’s record to date includes partnering with projects in a broad range of industry sectors in the northern Australia economy, including resources, energy, transport, agriculture and aquaculture, education, healthcare, tourism and social infrastructure.

 At our core, NAIF’s role is to be an impact investor in northern Australia.
 We do this by:

-- Catalysing and crowding in private sector investment;
+- catalysing and crowding in private sector investment; and

-We can finance projects and businesses – large, medium and small – across a range of sectors including mining and resources, agriculture and aquaculture, transport (including airports, ports, rail and logistics), energy, water, education, tourism, social infrastructure, healthcare, telecommunications and manufacturing.
+We can finance projects and businesses – large, medium and small – across a range of sectors not limited to mining and resources, agriculture and aquaculture, transport (including airports, ports, rail and logistics), energy, water, education, tourism, social infrastructure, healthcare, telecommunications and manufacturing.

 NAIF was provided with an initial $5 billion of capital by the Commonwealth Government.
-Across northern Australia as a whole, NAIF has at July 2021 made financing commitments of $3.1 billion to projects in northern Australia.
-These projects are forecast to generate $15 billion in economic impact and support more than 10,000 jobs (during construction and operations).
+This was increased to $7 billion in June 2023.
+Across northern Australia at May 2023 NAIF had made financing commitments of $4 billion.
+These projects are forecast to generate $29 billion in economic impact and support more than 15,000 jobs (during construction and operations).